AdobeDocs/commerce-operations.en/help/performance/application-server.md

 >[!NOTE]
 >
-> Ensure that all custom settings that you have in the root `.magento.app.yaml` file are appropriately migrated to the `application-server/.magento/.magento.app.yaml` file.
-Once the `application-server/.magento/.magento.app.yaml` file is added to your project, you should maintain it in addition to the root `.magento.app.yaml` file.
-> For example, if you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add the same configuration to `application-server/.magento/.magento.app.yaml` as well.
+>Ensure that all custom settings in your root `.magento.app.yaml` file are appropriately migrated to the `application-server/.magento/.magento.app.yaml` file.
+After the `application-server/.magento/.magento.app.yaml` file is added to your project, you should maintain it in addition to the root `.magento.app.yaml` file.
+For example, if you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add the same configuration to `application-server/.magento/.magento.app.yaml` as well.

-### Deploy Application Server on Cloud Starter
+### Deploy Starter projects

-After completing the [prerequisites](#before-you-begin-a-cloud-starter-deployment), deploy Application Server using this command:
+After completing the enablement [steps](#before-you-begin-a-cloud-starter-deployment), push changes to your git repository to deploy GraphQL Application Server:

 ```bash
 git push
 ```

-### Verify Application Server enablement on Cloud Starter
+### Verify enablement on cloud projects

 1. Perform a GraphQL query or mutation against your instance to confirm that the `graphql` endpoint is accessible.
 For example: